-Understanding and treating ER-positive breast cancer
+Understanding ER-positive breast cancer

 Hormone receptors in breast cancer

-Other symptoms that can occur include:
+Other symptoms can include:

 - skin irritation or dimpling

 - redness or thickness of the nipple or breast skin

 A lump is a common symptom of breast cancer, but not all breast cancers involve a lump.
 What other signs should people look out for?
 Learn more here.

 If a person finds a lump or other breast changes, or if these appear during routine screening, a doctor may suggest an ultrasound to gather more information.